AQAPhysicsExam Board Revision

 Master AQA Physics Magnetism using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Magnetism is a fundamental force that arises from the motion of electric charges.
-It is responsible for the attraction and repulsion between magnetic materials and is a key concept in understanding electromagnetism.
+Magnetism is a fundamental force of nature that arises from the motion of electric charges.
+It is responsible for the attraction and repulsion between magnetic materials and is closely related to electricity.

 Key Concepts

-• 1Magnets have a north and south pole; like poles repel and opposite poles attract.
+• 1Magnets have north and south poles; like poles repel and opposite poles attract.

-• 3The Earth itself acts like a giant magnet, with a magnetic field that affects compass needles.
+• 3The Earth itself is a giant magnet, with a magnetic field that affects compass needles.

 • 5Applications of magnetism include electric motors, generators, and magnetic storage devices.